perticascatalin/Research/RelationalPROG/2_in_depth.md

 These triples are batched through an MLP for learning the relational function g (the output of which is a measure of relevance for object pairs).
 These outputs are then aggregated by a second MLP which learns the function f used for providing the answer to the question.

-Finally, the information about what constitues objects and how to parse the question is backpropagated in the CNN and in the LSTM.
+Finally, the information about what constitutes objects and how to parse the question is backpropagated in the CNN and in the LSTM.
 This approach shows a 27% improvement in accuracy on the CLEVR  dataset compared to the state-of-the-art at the time of the publication and a 31% improvement in accuracy on the Sort-of-CLEVR dataset compared to a baseline CNN-MLP architecture.

 Sample open source [code](https://github.com/clvrai/Relation-Network-Tensorflow) applying RN to the Sort-of-CLEVR dataset.